This Powerful Open Letter About Harvey Weinstein & The NYPD Proves Time's Up Is Already Working

-The letter, promoted on Twitter by Ashley Judd, one of the Time's Up movement and legal defence fund founders, was in direct response to a damning story in New York Magazine which detailed how Vance and the district attorney's office actively sought to discredit model Ambra Battilana by means of intimidation after she filed a sexual assault report against Weinstein.
+The letter, promoted on Twitter by Ashley Judd, one of the Time's Up movement and legal defense fund founders, was in direct response to a damning story in New York Magazine which detailed how Vance and the district attorney's office actively sought to discredit model Ambra Battilana by means of intimidation after she filed a sexual assault report against Weinstein.
 In response, a former sergeant connected to the case told NY Mag that the the NYPD's Special Victims Division hid Battilana in a hotel under a false name because they felt the need to protect her from both Weinstein and Vance's office.
-Unfortunately, their efforts to keep Battilana safe fell short after the DA's sex crimes unit spoke to her without their consent.
-During this conversation, the unit allegedly tried to smear Battilana's character and, ultimately, frame her as an "unreliable witness."

 Advertisement

-Note: Update: Harvey's Weinstein's attorney Ben Brafman issued the below statement to Refinery29 after publishing.
-Update: Governor Andrew Cuomo has now responded to the NY Mag story.